maxim55069633/8.odin_Library/README.md

 In this project, I practice how to write an object constructor and instantiate the object.
 (That is anime in my case).
 I am also aware of the importance of reasonable data stucture when I want to store or use data efficiently.

 I successfully overcome the following obstables:
-1.how to set a constraint on users' uploaded file?
+1. how to set a constraint on users' uploaded file?
 E.g. Only accept images.
-2.how to get information from form in javascript?
+2. how to get information from form in javascript?
-3.How to create a modal box?
+3. How to create a modal box?

 Screenshot:
 1.
 ![Sample 1](./images/sample1.png)
 2.
 ![Sample 2](./images/sample2.png)

 Credit to the images from Bing under the filter of free to share and use commercially